Painless YAML configuration.

 Confuse is a configuration library for Python that uses YAML.
 It takes care of defaults, overrides, type checking, command-line integration, environment variable support, human-readable errors, and standard OS-specific locations.

 Here’s what Confuse brings to the table:

-- Look for configuration files in platform-specific paths.
-Like $XDG_CONFIG_HOME or ~/.config on Unix; “Application Support” on Mac OS X; %APPDATA% on Windows.
+Look for configuration files in platform-specific paths.
+Like $XDG_CONFIG_HOME or ~/.config on Unix; “Application Support” on macOS; %APPDATA% on Windows.
 Your program gets its own directory, which you can use to store additional data.
 You can transparently create this directory on demand if, for example, you need to initialize the configuration file on first run.
 And an environment variable can be used to override the directory’s location.

 Confuse’s documentation describes its API in detail.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.